The rest of the 100 (in alphabetical order): Ray Schuder, HP Ventures (Pathfinder)

 Other deals in 2015 included Chef (formerly Opscode), which raised $40m in September 2015 less than a year after a development partnership with HP, and Tamr, which raised $22.5m in June’s B round of financing after spinning out from research conducted by Prof Michael Stonebraker at Massachusetts Institute of Technology.

-More recent deals include last month’s $90m round for Cohesity, a US-based econdary storage business launched by ex-Googler and Nutanix co-founder Mohit Aron.
+Other deals include the $90m round for Cohesity, a US-based secondary storage business launched by ex-Googler and Nutanix co-founder Mohit Aron.
 Its series C round was co-led by existing investors GV and Sequoia Capital with the corporate venturing units of Cisco Systems and HPE as strategic investors.

 Schuder has maintained this pace and added greater support for portfolio companies.
-He said: “I closed three new investments last year where I serve as a board observer – Hexadite, SafeBreach and KeenIO.
+He said: “I closed three new investments [in 2016] where I serve as a board observer – Hexadite, SafeBreach and KeenIO.

 Schuder has become used to rapid success.
 Before Hewlett Packard Ventures, he co-founded and led AMD Ventures, where he created an early exit for video software company ViVu, which was sold to communications company Polycom.
 The deal took place approximately six months after investment.

 He was a principal with venture capital firm El Dorado Ventures from 2005 to 2010, and before that spent three years as an investment professional with Pequot Ventures and SVB Capital.

 To Schuder, the industry requirements are clear and demonstrated through his company testimonials.
 “In general, corporate venturers need to behave as a good actor in the ecosystem.
 Shorten lengthy processes and do not introduce non-standard deal terms.
 Make sure you deliver on strategic value and commitments.
 If we all did this, we could make a lot of progress improving our reputation among pure-play venture capitalists and entrepreneurs.”